Ajou-Khronies/OpenVG_1.1_Spec/Specification.md

 Extensions may be detected statically, by means of preprocessor symbols, or dynamically, by means of the **vgGetString** function.
 Extension functions may be included in application code statically by placing appropriate ??ifdef??directives around functions that require the presence of a particular extension, and may also be accessed dynamically through function pointers returned by **eglGetProcAddress** or by other platform-specific means.

 ### 15.3.1 Accessing Extensions Statically
 The extensions defined by a given platform are defined in the `openvg.h` header file, or in header files automatically included by `openvg.h`.
-In order to write applications that run on platforms with and without a given extension, conditional compilation based on the presence of the extension?�s preprocessor macro may be used:
+In order to write applications that run on platforms with and without a given extension, conditional compilation based on the presence of the extension?™s preprocessor macro may be used:
 ``````C
 #ifdef OVG_EXT_my_extension
   vgMyExtensionFuncEXT(...);